Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: Bifurcation analysis of the Toggle Switch

 However, the techniques described in this paper provide the means to efficiently test this conjecture.
 Despite the fact that the parameter space is ``high'' dimensional, the combinatorial analysis suggests that if a counterexample exists, one might look for it near the boundary of $R^*(5)$.
 Then, using the efficient numerical methods described in this work, we easily find parameters which numerically demonstrate multiple bifurcations and surprisingly this conjecture appears to be false.
 Indeed, the numerical investigation suggests that parameters outside of $R^*(5)$ may undergo (at least) two saddle-node bifurcations along a Hill path at some Hill coefficients $1 < d_1 < d_2 < \infty$.
 For Hill coefficients in $[1, d_1)$ and $(d_2, \infty)$, the system is monostable and it is bistable in $(d_1 , d_2)$.
 This behavior is shown for two parameters in Figure \ref{fig:numerical_isolas}.
-Moreover, the transition between monostability and bistability need not be hysteretic with respect to the Hill coefficient despite the fact that this model is a sort of ``canonical'' network motif associated with hysteretic switching.
+Moreover, the transition between monostability and bistability need not be hysteretic with respect to the Hill coefficient.
 Indeed, pairs of saddle-node bifurcations occurring along a single Hill path may be hysteretic (i.e.~connected by a single equilibrium branch) or form isolas which are disconnected from a ``main'' branch associated to stable equilibrium which persists for all Hill coefficients.
 The combination of these dynamic behaviors in this model suggests one possible cause for failures in the construction of synthetic biological switches. \if false This means that, for any parameter outside $R(5)$ for which we were able to find one saddle node, we should be able to find a second one, where the two additional branches of equilibria disappear.
 Considering the equilibrium branches involved in these two saddle node bifurcations, the two possible behaviour of the equilibria are either to be hysteretic, or to define an isola.
 The graphical difference between the two behaviours can be seen in the Figure \ref{fig:isolas}.

 To the best of our knowledge, only hysteretic behaviour is expected to be found in the toggle switch \cite{kuznetsov2004synchrony}, but we were able to identify parameters showcasing both behaviours. \fi In Figure \ref{fig:numerical_isolas}, we present a plot of the Hill coordinate with respect to the $x_1$ coordinate of numerically found equilibria for two different parameters outside of the center region.
 We can see how they differ in the fact that, in the first parameter, a continuous function can be plotted, while in the second one, the Hill coefficient is not a function of $x_1$ and creates an isola.
 In both cases, the saddles have been first found numerically, using the method presented in Section \ref{sec:equilibria}, then the equilibria have been numerically continued to produce the figures.